Applications

 Outline

-Applications of the HQS Spin Mapper software package
+Functionality of the HQS Spin Mapper software package

-The HQS Spin Mapper software package contains a selection of modules which provide two major functionalities.
+HQS Spin Mapper software package contains a selection of modules which provide two major functionalities.
 The first functionality is the identification of orbital bases containing spin-like orbitals, i.e. orbitals with an occupancy of strictly a single electron.
 The second one derives effective spin-bath model Hamiltonians for the determined spin-like orbitals.
-The remaining modules handle input and output tasks.
+The remaining modules handle input and output functionality.

-Accepted input formats (hqs_spin_mapper.transformables)
+1.1 Accepted input formats (hqs_spin_mapper.transformables

 HQS Spin Mapper currently accepts several different input formats for the Hamiltonian descriptions of a system (i.e. crystals and molecules).
 Some of the input formats store additional information about the system, which is, for example, needed for the determination of spin-like orbital bases or to reduce the computational of the spin-bath model derivation.
 There is also the possibility for the user to provide their own input format through the use of the supplied protocols.